rahul-gharat/dronahq-docs/docs/self-hosted-deployment/readme.md

 # Overview

-Self Hosted DronaHQ solution ensures that all access to your data is managed within your own cloud environment.
+Self Hosted DronaHQ solution ensures that, all access to your data is managed within your own cloud environment.
 It also provides the flexibility to control how DronaHQ is setup within your infrastructure, the ability to configure logging, scaling, and access to enable custom SAML SSO using providers like Okta and Active Directory.

 ### Learn about deploying DronaHQ on your own infrastructure.